mo-sangha/book/chapters/2.typ

   "Rest in the aspect of awareness, beyond all description."
 ]

-Within awareness are the 3 spheres of conceptual consciousness: subject, action, and object, which correspond with the five senses.
+Within awareness are the three spheres of conceptual consciousness: subject, action, and object, which correspond with the five senses.
 For example, eyes-seeing-birds, ears-hearing-bells.
 The thinking/feeling is based on these interactions, and a sense of self apprehends the thinking/feeling: